 We welcome petitions and recognise that they are a way for people to let us know their concerns.
 Petitions may be signed by people who live, work or study in Middlesbrough.

+Our petition scheme document sets out how petitions can be submitted and explains how we will deal with them.
+A brief summary is given below.

+Responding to petitions

+[Later]

+We welcome petitions and recognise that they are a way for people to let us know their concerns.
+Petitions may be signed by people who live, work or study in Middlesbrough.

-The council's petition scheme document sets out how petitions can be submitted and explains how the council will deal with them.
+Our petition scheme document sets out how petitions can be submitted and explains how we will deal with them.
 A brief summary is given below.

 Responding to petitions